PrenerLab/GettingStarted/README.md

 You can sign-up at [GitHub.com](https://github.com).
 Once you've signed up, fill out your profile, set-up [two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/), and let Chris know what your username is.
 Once he has it, he can add you to the [PrenerLab](https://github.com/PrenerLab) organization.

 Once you have an account, you'll want to install the [GitHub Desktop application](https://desktop.github.com) for your computer so that you can clone the repositories that you are working, make changes, and keep your work in sync with the rest of the team.

+To get a quick introduction to how GitHub works, check out the their [GitHub Guides](https://guides.github.com).
+The [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) and the [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guides may be particularly helpful.
+I highly recommend completing the [Hello World](https://guides.github.com/activities/hello-world/) exercise as well.